Welcome to Glendale Community College & the City of Glendale

 "Your Gateway to a University Degree Begins Here"...

 Welcome to the “Jewel City” of Glendale, in Southern California, and one of its brightest gems… Glendale Community College.

 Glendale’s nighttime skyline of sparkling residential hillsides is the reason for its nickname.
 And nestled there – overlooking downtown Glendale and Los Angeles County – you will find the Glendale Community College campus.
-In fact, just recently, the Glendale campus was named as one of the "10 Most Beautiful Community Colleges in America."
+In fact, the Glendale campus has been named as one of the "10 Most Beautiful Community Colleges in America."

 Since 1927, Glendale Community College, or “GCC,” has been providing educational opportunities to students from all different backgrounds and nationalities.